protofire/story-wallet-web/src/markdown/terms/terms.md

 1. Without limiting your mandatory warranties, we provide the Services to you “as is” and “as available” in relation to merchantability, fitness for a particular purpose, availability, security, title or non-infringement.

-2. If you use the Story Oddyssey Safe App via web browser, the strict liability of CC for damages (sec.
+2. If you use the Story Safe App via web browser, the strict liability of CC for damages (sec.
 536a German Civil Code) for defects existing at the time of conclusion of the contract is precluded.

 3. The foregoing provisions will not limit CC’s liability as defined in Clause 18\.